open-toolchain/toolchain-utilities/time-trigger-pipeline/README.md

-Cloud Function Action for Delivery Pipeline run
+Cloud Function Action and Time Trigger execution for _Classic_ Delivery Pipeline
 ================

 Create Docker action container using IBM Cloud Functions/OpenWhisk to start a Delivery Pipeline run.

-### Setup
+## Setup

 1) Build and push the docker image containing the `pipeline-run.sh` script as `action/exec`